The "Corona traffic light" for classroom teaching

 Foreign language courses and workshops at the Language Centre

-All foreign language courses and workshops at the Language Centre will take place as online courses in the summer semester 2020, possible exceptions will be announced in time.
+All foreign language courses and workshops at the Language Centre will take place as online courses in the winter semester 2020/21, possible exceptions will be announced in time.
 The Language Centre staff can be contacted via e-mail.
 All contact details can be found on the International House website: www.tu-braunschweig.de/fremdsprachen

 Offers of help